 Jump to navigation

-The Summer Food Service Program (SFSP) is sister program to the NSLP.
-Just because the school year may have ended, the need for good nutrition for school age children hasn't.
+The Summer Food Service Program (SFSP) is the sister program to the NSLP.
+Just because the school year may have ended, the need for good nutrition for school-age children hasn't.
 The SFSP provides good, nutritious food that's "in" when school is "out."
-This program was created to ensure that children in low-income areas could continue to receive nutritious meals during long school vacations, when they do not have access to school lunch or breakfast.
+This program was created to ensure that children in low-income areas could continue to receive nutritious meals during long school vacations when they do not have access to school lunch or breakfast.

 The contracts listed below have been extended and are currently effective through June 30, 2017.

 As part of an initiative by USDA to offer schools a wider variety of fresh produce the Department of Defense (DoD) Fresh Fruit and Vegetable Program was created.
 The DoD Program offers fresh fruits and vegetables to schools through the use of entitlement funds.
 Each year approved agencies decide how much of their entitlement budget they would like to divert to this program.
 Participation is voluntary.
 FreshPack Produce currently holds the DoD contract and delivers produce directly to schools.
 School Food Authorities (SFA) can order produce through an online ordering system called Fresh Fruit and Vegetable Order Receipt System (FFAVORS ).